 The button Learn (bottom-left in the picture) makes it possible to learn the material stored in SuperMemo :

 Warning!
-Your first repetitions will come up only in 3-5 days after you add new material.
+Your first repetitions will usually come up only in 3-5 days after you first add new material.
 Before they are due, you will only see "Nothing more to learn".
 This is normal.
 If Learn does not ask any questions, use Add new to add more material

 When you press Learn, SuperMemo will ask you to make repetitions (i.e. review due material).
 In each repetition you will do the following:

 - Look at the question and try to answer it (mentally or verbally)

 - Choose Show answer (at the bottom of the screen) to see the correct answer